Paul Schabas: Law Society of Ontario

 Schabas was elected a bencher (a member of the governance body) of the Law Society of Upper Canada in 2007, and re-elected in 2011 and 2015.
 As a bencher, he served as chair of the Professional Regulation Committee, the Proceedings Authorization Committee, the Human Rights Monitoring Group, and the Access to Justice Committee.
 He was a member of the Equity and Indigenous Affairs, Tribunals and Finance Committees, and the Articling and Mentoring Task Forces.
 He also chaired hearing panels in disciplinary and licensing matters of the Law Society.

 In 2016, Schabas was elected by fellow benchers as the Law Society's 66th Treasurer, a position he held until 2018.
 He was the second lawyer from Blakes to serve as treasurer, following in the footsteps of the firm's founder Edward Blake, who served as Treasurer in the late 1800s following his service as Canada's justice minister and as Ontario's second Premier.

-During Schabas's term of office, the regulatory body was re-named the Law Society of Ontario.
+During Schabas's term of office, the regulatory body was renamed the Law Society of Ontario.
 He oversaw the body's adoption of a new requirement in 2017 for all Ontario lawyers to expressly affirm a Statement of Principles on Equality, Diversity and Inclusion.
 The requirement generated significant debate in the legal profession, with many lawyers (including those who supported the principles) objecting to the mandatory nature of the requirement.
 This controversy became the focus of a highly polarized bencher election in 2019.